zsorosz/lab-movies-celebrities-ejs/README.md

 Go back and review how you did this for the `celebrities`.
 You'll need to:

-- Create a GET route that will render the file in which we will display movies (`movies/movies.hbs`)
+- Create a GET route that will render the file in which we will display movies (`movies/movies.ejs`)
 - Use a database query to retrieve all the movies from your database and render the view
-- Use a hbs `#each` loop to display all your _movie titles_ on that page
+- Use a `forEach` loop to display all your _movie titles_ on that page
 - Add a link to the page you just created on the home page so the user can navigate to it.

 <br>

 ## Iteration #8: The Movie Details Page

 We've got a list of all movies that displays each of their _titles_, but what if we want to see the other details?
-In our `movies/movies.hbs` view with our list of movies, let's add links so that the user can click on any movie's title, and go to a details page of each movie.
+In our `movies/movies.ejs` view with our list of movies, let's add links so that the user can click on any movie's title, and go to a details page of each movie.
 On this page, we will show all the details of that movie.
 Here's the route we will be using:

 <br>